 Q.I hear aircraft noise after hours, why?

-Commercial carriers occasionally operate up to 20 minutes beyond the permitted operating hours for a commercial carrier, on an approved “carrier curfew extension request”.
+Commercial carriers occasionally operate beyond the permitted operating hours for a commercial carrier, on an approved “carrier curfew extension request”.
+Upon such a request a commercial carrier may be granted up to a total of 30 minutes beyond the permitted operating hours.
 This request is granted by the Operations division due to air traffic control issues, weather, mechanical problems, or an emergency substantially beyond the control of the operator.

 Q.Are small aircraft allowed to perform stunts at low altitudes for long periods of time?

 A.General aviation aircraft can operate 24 hours, as long as they are in compliance with the noise limits.
 Flight training is a legal practice.
 Training, which includes joy flying and aerobatic flying, is part of a normal procedure for small planes.

 A.According to FAA, helicopters have no minimum altitude requirements when weather, safety and other air traffic permit.
 See Federal Aviation Regulations (FAR) Part 91.119.

 A.The County’s Acoustical Insulation Program expired with the completion of the last insulated home on December 16, 2009.
 Participation was strictly voluntary and there was no cost to the property owners.
 Under federal and state law, eligibility for the program was limited to residences within the 65 dB CNEL contour.